itertools ModuleDavid Mertz, Ph.D.

 parameters--usually including some basis iterators--and return a

 new iterator.
-For example, the functions ifilter()
+For example, the functions ifilter(), imap(),

-are directly equivalent to the respective builtins
+and izip() are directly equivalent to the respective builtins

-that lack the initial i
+that lack the initial i.

-, although it might seem
+There is no ireduce(), in itertools, although it might seem

 natural; a possible Python implementation is:

-The use case for ireduce()
+The use case for ireduce() is similar to that for reduce().

 For example, suppose you wanted to add a list of numbers